d2l-ai/d2l-en/chapter_introduction/intro.md

 We definitely wouldn't want this model to throw away everything it knows about the patient history each hour, and just make its predictions based on the most recent measurements.

-These problems are among the more exciting applications of machine learning and they are instances of *sequence learning*.
+These problems are among the most exciting applications of machine learning and they are instances of *sequence learning*.
 They require a model to either ingest sequences of inputs or to emit sequences of outputs (or both!).